We welcome new contributions from our growing community.

 - Your content should include detailed explanations of each step taken ensure readers have an accurate understanding of how to implement the analysis using their own data.

-- Your R script should follow the DataScience+’s styling, we do ask that you to read our Editorial Stylebook.
+- Your R script should follow the DataScience+’s styling, we do ask that you read our previous publications.

 Why write for DataScience+

 DataScience+ is a great resource to promote what you’re doing.
-Along with tutorial we will publish your biography which includes a description about you, and a link to your website or LinkedIn, Twitter and Facebook account.
-Currently, most of our tutorials are published in R-Bloggers.com, to ensure your tutorial will be as widely read as possible.
-Regular contributors are welcome to generate revenues by placing their own ad (i.e. Google Adsense) along to their posts.
+Along with tutorial we will publish your biography which includes a description about you, and a link to your Website, LinkedIn, Twitter, Facebook Google Scholar, and Research Gate profile; see an example of the profile page.
+Currently, all our R tutorials are published in R-Bloggers.com, to ensure your tutorial will be as widely read as possible.
+Regular contributors are welcome to generate revenues by advertising their products (i.e., books or online courses) or by placing their ad (i.e. Google Adsense) along to their posts.

 How to apply